-The Program Evaluation Subcommittee is charged with the internal and external review of the currency, efficiency, applicability, and effectiveness of the medical curriculum.
+The Program Evaluation Subcommittee is charged with the review of the currency, efficiency, applicability, and effectiveness of the medical education program.
 The subcommittee is responsible for gathering information and reporting to CCom.

-The Program Evaluation Subcommittee is chaired by the Vice-Chair of CCom and cochaired by the Assistant Dean of Planning & Knowledge Management.
-The membership of the subcommittee includes faculty representation from each of the four academic years, (a basic sciences and clinical sciences representative), and representatives from Faculty Development and Planning and Knowledge Management (ex officio).
-A student representative and alternate from each class serves on the Program Evaluation Subcommittee.
+The Program Evaluation Subcommittee is chaired by the Vice-Chair of CCom and cochaired by the Associate Vice President AHSC, for Accreditation and Planning.
+The voting membership of the subcommittee includes a faculty representative from foundational science, clinical skills, health system science, and from the clerkship.
+The Director of Programs of Assessment and the Director of the Longitudinal Curriculum will serve as voting ex officio members.
+A student representative and alternate from each class also serves as voting members on the Program Evaluation Subcommittee.
+Representatives from Faculty Life and Planning and Knowledge Management as well as the Assistant Deans for Medical Education will serve as non-voting ex-officio members.
 Additional student input may be solicited from the student representatives on the year subcommittees.
-The CCom Chair is a non-voting member of the subcommittee and chairs the meetings whenever the subcommittee Chair or co-Chair are unavailable.
+The Associate Dean for Academic Affairs is a non-voting member of the subcommittee and chairs the meetings whenever the subcommittee Chair or co-Chair are unavailable.